SaaS vs Licences

 With software-as-a-service (SaaS) implementations increasing in availability and popularity, many CIOs and information technology (IT) departments have started investigating the pros and cons of the SaaS model.
 Numerous organizations have already dipped a toe in the water or completely taken the plunge.

-When it comes to your supply chain management (SCM) and spend management systems, what’s your comfort level with SaaS?
-Many have found that a SaaS model is a wise choice for SCM and the spend management systems that support procurement, invoice processing, expense control and financial reporting operations.
+When it comes to your EAM (Enterprise Asset Management) and spend management systems, what’s your comfort level with SaaS?
+Many have found that a SaaS model is a wise choice for EAM and the spend management systems that support procurement, invoice processing, expense control and financial reporting operations.

 Here are a few ideas to round out your knowledge and help you make more informed decisions: